scolapicchioni/blazor/Lab11/readme.md

 ```

 If you run the application, you should see the update and delete button only on photos and comments created by the logged on user.

-This concludes the tutorial.

-I hope you liked it.